 In this blog, we will explain everything you need to know about keywords.
-By the end, you’ll be able to understand what they are, their importance and how to find the perfect keywords to help you promote your healthcare business.
+By the end, you’ll be able to understand what they are, their importance and how to find the perfect keywords to help you promote your clinic.

 We will also be focusing on keywords in terms of Google Ads and will go through the 5 top tips for effective keyword research for your clinic.

-Every healthcare business should be using Google Ads if they want to increase the number of new patient enquiries.
+Every clinic should be using Google Ads if they want to increase the number of new patient enquiries.

 We also recommend that you check out our “Google Ads 5 easy steps to setting it up for your clinic“, as there is much more to Google Ads than just the keywords.